x1ra/evm-telegram-tip-bot/README.md

 - Full setup and deployment
 - Hosting and maintenance
 - Custom branding for your token
 - Continuous updates and uptime monitoring

+The source code is not shared or distributed.
+This protects the project’s security, prevents unauthorised resale, and ensures all deployed versions remain stable, secure, and up to date.
+Each client receives a unique, branded deployment managed directly by myself.

 💵 **Fixed one-time fee:** 5,000 USD
 (No payment until your bot is fully set up and live in your group.)